EnricoTrudu/odin-msgpack/README.md

 odin does not support this, so whenever you expect dynamic results in arrays / maps you have to explicitly us the `reader` / `writer`

 # Exception
-`write_any` & `unmarshall` do read  / write dynamic msgpack data, i.e. a struct will be written to msgpack as a `string` + any odin data type
+`marshal` & `unmarshal` do read  / write dynamic msgpack data, i.e. a struct will be written to msgpack as a `string` + any odin data type
 If you encounter issues with these, please write issues / pull requests